Francisco N. F. Q. Simoes

 Francisco N. F. Q. Simoes, Mehdi Dastani, Thijs van Ommen

-Submitted to the 13th International Conference on Learning Representations (ICLR 2025).
+Submitted to the 43nd International Conference on Machine Learning (ICML 2025).

 Fundamental Properties of Causal Entropy and Information Gain